b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 ### Meat
 To me, in 2025, this sounds more like an ethical decision.
 I've had some phases of vegetarianism, at times extending into veganism.
 I don't believe there is a good rationalization for mankind to be exploiting animals for food at the scale that we are.
 If we as humans see ourselves as God's chosen dominant species on the planet, then yes, I could agree that only consuming animals in famine or winter is what I would call "wise."

 ...
 But, once more, I'd ask if we needed God to tell us this.
-I have never personally killed an animal to use for food— my suburban upbringing sheltered me from that experience.
+I have never personally killed an animal to use for food.
+My suburban upbringing has sheltered me from that experience.
 Do we need divine intervention to tell us that seeing the light extinguish from a creature's eyes, ending its consciousness, is unwise?
 Why are Mormons so comfortable today with meat in every meal at any time of year?
 Canon scripture is much more explicit about meat than it is cannabis.

 If you're in a position to be interviewed for temple worthiness, consider answering the question of following the Word of Wisdom by confessing how much meat you consume, assuming your consumption isn't what you'd call "sparingly."
 I'm not suggesting this to shame you, but to gauge how your Bishop reacts.
 Would it jeopardize your temple recommend?
 If not, why is that part of the Word of Wisdom?
 It's worded much more explicitly than "hot drinks," which Mormonism has very strong feelings about, even when the source text is so vague and indirect.